tyson-nw/SRD/Archetypes/Wizard.md

 Choose a Tier 2 spell that can now be cast as a [[#Cantrip]] at its lowest level.

 ## Developing Spells
-The Wizard's personal study has revealed 4 new spells they can scribe to their spellbook without a chance of failure.
+The Wizard's personal study has revealed 4 new spells they can scribe to their Spellbook without a chance of failure.